 History and Origins:

-There are two distinct types of Standardbreds, trotters and pacers.
+There are two distinct types of Standardbreds, trotters, and pacers.
 A pace is when both legs on the same side move together.
-The speed of pacers in harness is faster than trotters and in North America pacers tend to outnumber trotters.
+The speed of pacers in harness is faster than trotters and in North America pacers tend to outnumber trotters on the track.
 Pacers often 'amble', or 'singlefoot'.
 This gait is comfortable to ride.
-The pace can be ridden too, and a friend of mine says her son comes to ride her pacers to relax his sore back.
+The pace can be ridden too and some people find it a great way to relax a stiff back at a ground covering speed.
 Pacers can be encouraged to trot, making them a very versatile horse for show or pleasure.